Postcard featuring the Cathedral of St. John the Baptist (122 Broad Street), street elevation, southeast corner of building.

 Captioned on back: "This cathedral, artistically and architecturally, is regarded as one of the most magnificent buildings in the South.
 It is constructed of Connecticut brownstone; about 200 feet long from the main entrance to the vestry; is 60 feet from the floor to the apex of the vaulted roof; the main altar is an exquisite work of Vermont marble, and the other altars are of marble.
 There are fifty stained glass windows from Munich, reproducing masterpieces of great artists."

-Back of postcard also scanned, showing postmark April 22, 1948, and one-cent postage stamp.
+Back of postcard postmarked April 22, 1948, and has one-cent postage stamp.

 Published by Martschink Sales Co., Charleston, S.C., and made by E.C.
 Kropp Co., Milwaukee, Wis.